GarethFromWales/NerfedButtons4Wow/docs/index.md

 1. Rename the folder from NerfedButtons4Wow-1.X to NerfedButtons4Wow
 1. Restart Turtle WoW

+## Latest News - version 1.3

+1. Syntax for actions and checks changed significantly between alpha and version 1 code.
+Read this doc and update your macros accordingly.
+1. Added new modifier keys check (shift/alt/delete):

+    `/nb Regrowth@player [mod@player=shift]`

+1. Items can now be used as actions:

+    `/nb Moonberry Juice@player [buff@player!Drink]`

+1. Internal spell, action and item database to allow abbreviated actions now update on learning new spells and obtaining new items.

 ## Issues and Limitations

-1. Only spells supported right now, items will be added in the next minor release
 1. Doesn't play nicely with SuperMacros.
 1. Smart targetting partly working, still needs work.
 Added example to the Druids section at the end of the documenation.

-## Latest News - version 1.1

-1. Syntax for actions and checks changed significantly between alpha and version 1 code.
-Read this doc and update your macros accordingly.
-1. Added new modifier keys check (shift/alt/delete) `/nb Regrowth@player [mod@player=shift]`

 ## Your first few NerfedButtons